-Typical Tasks in ASR
+Typical tasks in ASR

 Considered in itself, ASR is only about the automatic transcription of speech signals.
 However, there are many tasks that include ASR as a part of another – more complex – task.
-This can for instance be speech-to-speech translation, voice assistants, speaker recognition, or other related tasks such as speaker diarization.
+This can, for instance, be speech-to-speech translation, voice assistants, speaker recognition, or other related tasks, such as speaker diarization.